xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_apple_login.md

 layout: article_with_sidebar
 updated_at: '2020-04-14 12:05 +0400'
 identifier: ref_5XNl15JW
-title: Setting Up Apple Login for Your Store
+title: Configuring Sign in with Apple
 order: 350
 published: true
 ---